Last updated on September 23, 2020 by Dan Nanni

-Raspberry Pi comes in two different models with the following specifications.
+Raspberry Pi comes in several different models with the following specifications.

 Raspberry PI uses an SD card as backing storage for an operating system and other tools.
 In this tutorial, I will describe how to write a Raspberry PI image to an SD card.